Mike-Honey/hackathons/CSDC/README.md

 Therefore this solution can engage and inform a far broader set of subject matter experts, skilled in public health and with local knowledge, but perhaps lacking the skills, resources and time to interrogate the dataset using traditional data science tools.

 **Relevant figures and graphs**

+For sample output, refer to either the slide presentation or Website link (below).

+The Power BI report file includes daily data spanning over 3 months, for the intersection of:
+- 53 Signals
+- 1,793 Region & Country combinations
+- 4 Age Buckets
+- 4 Gender classifications
+- With or without Smoothing
+- With or without Weidghting

+In total there were over 127m individual observations collected.
+This is stored in a Power BI Report file (PBIX format) of just over 250MB.
+That was published to the Power BI Web service (www.powerbi.com) and shared using the "Publish to Web" feature (free shared infrastructure).

 **Discussion and 10 slide presentation**